 define ('WP_POST_REVISIONS', 3); // limit to 3 revisions

-An external resource is simply a script, a style sheet, a font that is not hosted on your WooCommerce store server.
+An external resource is simply a script, a style sheet, a font that is not on your WooCommerce server.
 Even Google Analytics is an external resource!

-It is important to limit the number of the external resources to the minimum because of the simple fact that you could not optimize these resources.
+It is important to limit the number of external resources to the minimum because you cannot optimize every resource.
 In almost all cases, these external resources slow down your store.
-A good way of minimizing the dependency on these resources is to use credible sources such as Google Fonts that take care of all font related issues.
+A good way of minimizing the dependency is to use credible sources, such as Google Fonts that take care of all font-related issues.

 Social sharing widgets such as Facebook and Twitter can slow down your WooCommerce store significantly.
 On your store, these widgets slow down by:

-WooCommerce stores should remove these widgets and use simple share buttons.
+WooCommerce store owners should remove these widgets and use simple share buttons.

 Affiliate ads are often in the form of images hosted on external servers.
 A better alternative is to host the images yourself, thereby optimizing the images and reducing DNS queries.

 As a rule of thumb, you should only install the most essential plugins on your site.
 In all cases, you should select the plugins with the reputation of speed and performance.
 To asses plugin speed, I recommend Query Monitor, a great tool that gives a good idea of how long it takes to load each plugin and if it is worth keeping it on your website.

 2. Optimize Images for Web